EmilyBertani/Challenge_20/README.md

 ## What this program does

-In this program we have created
+In this program we have created a smart contract using Ethereum's Remix IDE and Solidity.
+With this contract we are able to view accounts, as well as transfer funds in between the accounts, with a record of each transaction.

 ---